earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 This tutorial will walk you through developing web applications in Go with the Gin framework.
 You'll learn how to use Gin by building a CRUD API.
 You'll use the Gin framework for routing, JSON parsing, request-response-related operations, and the GORM package for the database (SQLite) auto migrations and operations.

-Note: You can find the complete code for this tutorial on this [GitHub Gist](https://gist.github.com/Goodnessuc/e4fdc78b04965e991efc440f50705ece)
+Note: You can find the complete code for this tutorial on this [GitHub Gist](https://gist.github.com/Goodnessuc/e4fdc78b04965e991efc440f50705ece).

 ## Prerequisites

-You'll need to meet a few prerequisites to understand and follow this hands-on tutorial.
+You'll need to meet a few prerequisites to understand and follow this hands-on tutorial:

 1. You have experience working with Go and Go installed on your machine.
 2. Experience working with the GORM package and SQL databases in Go is a plus.